kandekore/WordpressSharepointFetch/README.md

 - The Motivation for building this application was I needed a method to display content from complex word documents, keeping index links and images.
 - The application was built to provide a method of importing content to WordPress sites from SharePoint
 - It solves the problem of having to rebuild documents to display on a website, it also presents an opportunity for end users to use SharePoint as a content managment system.
+- The plugin presents future development opportunities of other ways to handle, display or distribute SharePoint documents
 - Through the process of building this application I learned how to query the Microsoft Graph API to get drive and file ID's

+## Installation

+Upload and install the plugin to WordPress

+Register an App in Azure AD

+Create a Client Secret in Azure AD

+Set API Permissions in Azure AD

+Add credentials to plugin settings page

 ## Usage